fipu-nastava/pi-vjezbe-3/README.md

-# pi-vjezbe
+# pi-vjezbe-3
-Vježbe iz kolegija Programsko inženjerstvo
+Vježbe 3 iz kolegija Programsko inženjerstvo